PeteC/petec.github.io/_posts/2015-01-08-collection_view_layouts_on_wide_phones.markdown

 ## The solution

 We can use a simple custom `UICollectionViewFlowLayout` to solve this problem.
-In our layout subclass we overrde the `prepareLayout` method to calculate a new `itemSize` that best fits the collection view's width.
+In our layout subclass we override the `prepareLayout` method to calculate a new `itemSize` that best fits the collection view's width.

 ``` swift